simalexan/battlecamp/README.md

   No finances / capital flows, product cost, revenue.
 Main purpose is to learn the basics of gameplay moves, get the feeling of what does a move do.

 2. Standard (normal)
   Everything applies, product price is elastic.
 Everything has a cost.
+You get the initial Wardley Map of the average company in your company's history.

+3. RealMode (normal)
+  Everything applies, product price is elastic.
+Everything has a cost.
+You have to draw your company's Wardley Map yourself, if you're wrong, the judges aren't allowed to tell you and you will _"pay the price"_

-3. All on One (super hard, NDA - will be added soon)
+4. All on One (super hard, NDA - will be added soon)

 ## BattleCamp Cards